-Most learners have achieved their expected levels across P1 and P4 in literacy.
-Almost all learners achieved their expected level in numeracy.
-Almost all learners in P7 achieved their expected levels in literacy and numeracy.
+Almost all learners have achieved their expected levels across P1 and P7 in literacy.
+The Majority of learners have achieved the expected levels in literacy in P4.
 Learners who are not on track are given additional support through the Support for Learning Teacher and Support Assistants.
 The class teachers and support for learning assistants work together so that no child gets left behind.

-Talk for Writing Training in the final term this session has put the staff team in a good position for next term when we will work collegiately to improve our writing attainment, particularly at P4.
+Talk for Writing training in the final term this session has put the staff team in a good position for next term when we will work collegiately to improve our writing attainment, particularly at P4.